NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 By continual pretraining with a carefully domain-mixed dataset, and increasing the RoPE base without any modifications such as YaRN, it's possible to achieve a longer context length than what was initially pre-trained.

-Therefore, we need no more modifications on RoPE anymore.
+Therefore, we need no more modifications on RoPE.
 Preparing a lightweight and highly curated dataset, inflate your models into MoE, and continue pre=training.
-These are all you need to expand your LLM context length.
+These are all we need to expand an LLM context length.

 ### Reference